Leech: Movement

 Leeches move using their longitudinal and circular muscles in a modification of the locomotion by peristalsis, self-propulsion by alternately contracting and lengthening parts of the body, seen in other annelids such as earthworms.
 They use their posterior and anterior suckers (one on each end of the body) to enable them to progress by looping or inching along, in the manner of geometer moth caterpillars.
 The posterior end is attached to the substrate, and the anterior end is projected forward peristaltically by the circular muscles until it touches down, as far as it can reach, and the anterior end is attached.
 Then the posterior end is released, pulled forward by the longitudinal muscles, and reattached; then the anterior end is released, and the cycle repeats.
 Leeches explore their environment with head movements and body waving.
 The Hirudinidae and Erpobdellidae can swim rapidly with up-and-down or sideways undulations of the body; the Glossiphoniidae in contrast are poor swimmers and curl up and fall to the sediment below when disturbed.
+Stories of leeches jumping have persisted for over a century; in 2024 footage was finally captured showing Chtonobdella fallax jumping.

 Interactions with humans

 Bites

 Leech bites are generally alarming rather than dangerous, though a small percentage of people have severe allergic or anaphylactic reactions and require urgent medical care.
 Symptoms of these reactions include red blotches or an itchy rash over the body, swelling around the lips or eyes, a feeling of faintness or dizziness, and difficulty in breathing.
 An externally attached leech will detach and fall off on its own accord when it is satiated on blood, which may take from twenty minutes to a few hours; bleeding from the wound may continue for some time.
 Internal attachments, such as inside the nose, are more likely to require medical intervention.

 Bacteria, viruses, and protozoan parasites from previous blood sources can survive within a leech for months, so leeches could potentially act as vectors of pathogens.
 Nevertheless, only a few cases of leeches transmitting pathogens to humans have been reported.

-Leech saliva is commonly believed to contain anaesthetic compounds to numb the bite area, but no evidence for this has been published.
+Leech saliva is commonly believed to contain anaesthetic compounds to numb the bite area, but some authorities disagree.
 Although morphine-like substances have been found in leeches, they have been found in the neural tissues, not the salivary tissues.
 They are used by the leeches in modulating their own immunocytes and not for anaesthetising bite areas on their hosts.
 Depending on the species and size, leech bites can be barely noticeable or they can be fairly painful.